westpoint-robotics/CASA/docs/mutli_agent_sim.md

 /px4_2/px4_micro_xrce_dds
 ```

 You can set the names space with the `PX4_MICRODDS_NS` environment variable.

+#### TODOs ####

+1. Change location of the sim, right now it only works at the default Zurich location.
+2. How can we start up multiple instances in one terminal, or automate the startup with a script so we don't need to open a new terminal every time we want to add an agent.